Plastic vs Metal Bearings

 Many engineers are reluctant to use plastic in place of metal in their applications.
 With metal having been the only choice for so long, and now the conventional material choice, it is understandable that many find themselves hesitant to turn away from the default.
 At Vanderveer Industrial Plastics, we know plastic is the way to go and we think you’ll agree after you read our top reasons!

-Bearings are a component that was once commonly made with metals, but with the advancements being made in plastics these days, plastic bearings are making headway.
-Increasing amounts of engineers are coming around to what we at Vanderveer Industrial Plastics already know - that plastics are more versatile, economical, and cleaner.
+Bearings are a component that was once commonly made of metals, but with the advancements being made in plastics these days, plastic bearings are making headway.
+Increasing amounts of engineers are coming around to what we at Vanderveer Industrial Plastics already know - those plastics are more versatile, economical, and cleaner.
 Nylon, Teflon, PEEK, Polyethylene are all available as a low-cost material and suitable for use in plastic bearings.
 Generally speaking, plastic bearings are made of a thermoplastic alloy with a fiber matrix and solid lubricants, which accounts for their superior strength and consistently low coefficient of friction.

 Below are the top ten reasons we at Vanderveer Industrial Plastics believe you should make the switch to plastic in your applications!